FinweLtd/doc-livesync-all/docs/README.md

 ![Cover](img/StockSnap_HMHAGY1BYE_edited.jpg)

 This site contains the documentation for *LiveSYNC Presentation Solution*, [a software tool](http://www.livesync.info) developed by [Finwe Ltd](https://www.finwe.fi).
-Here you will find tutorials and guides for self-learning and various downloadable resources.
+Here you will find material for self-learning and problem-solving, as well as various downloadable resources.

 ## Solutions for learning

 <!--
 ### Training and certification

 Training courses are available at request, even on-site at your company.
 [Contact us](support/support.md) to learn more about upcoming courses and LiveSYNC Certified Expert program.
 -->

 ### [How to Use This Site](site_howto/site_howto.md)

-Read about different options for accessing this site, learn how to navigate, and get familiar with the conventions used on this site.
+Read about different options for accessing this site, learn how to navigate, and get familiar with the used conventions.

 ### [Quick Start](quick_start/quick_start.md)

-A short introduction to LiveSYNC that gets you going in 15 minutes.
+Quick start guides are short introductions that summarize the steps to take to accomplish a task.
+These will get you going in minutes.
+Start from here if you are in a hurry.

 ### [Tutorials](tutorials/tutorials.md)

-Learn how LiveSYNC can help you work faster and smarter.
-Tutorials are written to-the-point and quickly show how to accomplish common tasks.
+Tutorials focus on a specific topic and collect the relevant information in one place.

 ### [User Guide](user_guide/user_guide.md)